joesan/joesan-me/content/post/misc/acl-knee-injury-6.md

 and I fell down with such an excruciating pain.
 The pain was so intense that I could not breathe anymore, I was gasping for air.

 My Physio friend tried to help out by pressing his hand against my knee, but that did not help.
 For the next 10 minutes I was just shouting out loud without being able to bear the pain.
 I got some ice applied, and I was just moved over to the corner of the room.
-Since my home is a few kilometers away, and I was not in a position to travel back alone, I waited for the session to finish.
-My physio friend toed my on my bike back home.
+As my home is a few kilometers away, and I was not in a position to travel back alone, I waited for the session to finish.
+My physio friend toed me on my bike back home.

 Fast-forward a week, I'm back with my crutches.
 I think it is time for me to think about getting this damn thing operated.
 The pain was there for almost a week, and I still have the effect in my knee from the impact.